-NOTE: Once this installation procedure is carried out for a PC, no more driver/software installation will be required for that PC to identify FAX machines.
-If the BHL2-Maintenance Printer driver has been already installed to your PC according to this procedure, skip this section.
+NOTE: Once this installation procedure is carried out for a particular PC, it will no longer be required for that PC.
+If the BHL2-Maintenance Printer driver has been installed to your PC according to this procedure, skip this section.

-NOTE: Before proceeding to the procedure given below, make sure that the BHL2-Maintenance Printer driver (listed on the previous page) is stored in your PC.
+NOTE: Before proceeding to the procedure given below, make sure that the BHL2-Maintenance Printer driver (listed on the previous page) is stored in an arbitrary folder in your PC.